 Getting Started With Artifactory as a Docker Registry

-There are three main ways to get started using Docker with Artifactory:
+There are these main ways to get started using Docker with Artifactory:

 - Artifactory SaaS account

 For more details, please refer to Getting Started with Artifactory as a Docker Registry.

 Configuring Docker Repositories

 Artifactory supports three types of repositories when working with Docker:

 - Local repositories are a place for your internal Docker images.
 Through Artifactory's security capabilities, these are secure private Docker registries.

 - Remote repositories are used to proxy remote Docker resources such as Docker Hub.

 - Virtual repositories can aggregate multiple Docker registries thus enabling a single endpoint you can use for both pushing and pulling Docker images.
 This enables the admin to manage the different Docker registries without his users knowing, and continue to work with the same end point.